Jada licks Tami's face before being seized by Surry County AC on August 27, 2012.

 "If Whitfield, Poindexter and Terry have anything to do with it, I will be destroyed and my organization in ruins.
 They have already quite successfully destroyed my personal reputation and cut the day to day donations to DDB drastically.

 "I cannot tolerate the harrassment any longer.
-The only choice I have to put an end to this abuse of power is to starve myself on their doorstep until justice is served or I am carried away in a box.
+The only choice I have to put an end to this abuse of power is to starve myself on their doorstep until justice is served or I am carried away on a stretcher.

 "The irony for me is that at the age of 49, I am finally at peace in my personal life and consider that I have much to live for.
 I married a wonderful man who makes me laugh every day, I love my children deeply, and have just purchased a home with Joe along a river in central Virginia.
 The thought of losing all that I've worked so hard to achieve throughout my lifetime tears me up inside.
 I hurt for myself, for my husband, for my children, and for my good friends and family members.